What is Price to Book Value (P/B) Ratio?

 - Undervalued: High ROE + Low P/BV Ratio

-Applicable to those industries which need to revalue their balance sheet assets every year.
+It applies to those industries that need to revalue their balance sheet assets every year.
 Used in valuing Financials, especially banks, which squeeze a small spread from a large base of assets (loans) and multiply that spread by utilizing high levels of leverage (deposits)